Bless Payments

 The Brief

-With app download costs topping $50, brand awareness fragmented, and a category dominated by slow incumbents and hidden fees, the task was clear: We needed to move Bless from the background to the forefront.
+With app download acquisition costs topping $50, brand awareness fragmented, and a category dominated by slow incumbents and hidden fees, the task was clear: We needed to move Bless from the background to the forefront.

 The Strategy